World Health Organization declares monkeypox a global emergency

 “The bottom line is we’ve seen a shift in the epidemiology of monkeypox where there’s now widespread, unexpected transmission,” said Dr. Albert Ko, a professor of public health and epidemiology at Yale University.
 “There are some genetic mutations in the virus that suggest why that may be happening, but we do need a globally-coordinated response to get it under control,” he said.

-Ko called for testing to be immediately scaled up rapidly, saying that similar to the early days of COVID-19, that there were significant gaps in surveillance.
+Ko called for testing to be immediately scaled up rapidly, saying that, similar to the early days of COVID-19, there were significant gaps in surveillance.

 “The cases we are seeing are just the tip of the iceberg,” he said.
 “The window has probably closed for us to quickly stop the outbreaks in Europe and the U.S., but it’s not too late to stop monkeypox from causing huge damage to poorer countries without the resources to handle it.”